 Balance Bikes vs. Pedal Bikes

 Balance bikes are for our youngest riders, 1- to 4-years-old, and can fit kids that are too small for pedal bikes.
-Balance bikes are bikes in their simplest form, no pedals or chain, just wheels and a frame.
-They help kids to familiarize themselves with the concept of riding while keeping their feet on the ground and in total control of the bike.
-It teaches them the concept of momentum and balance in a way that riding on a training wheel equipped bike cannot.
-Most kids go from a balance bike directly to a pedal bike, forgoing the need to learn how to ride with the support of training wheels.
+Balance bikes have no pedals or chain, just wheels and a frame, to teach kids how to maintain balance while in motion.
+Most kids go from a balance bike directly to a pedal bike, forgoing the need to use training wheels to learn how to ride.
 If they have the basics of balance down, then it’s time for pedals!

 Single Speed Bikes vs. Bikes with Gears

-Single speeds are the most popular and come in a variety of sizes.
-The average neighborhood rider will not need gears and the single speed will provide them with a simpler, easier ride.
+The average neighborhood rider will not need gears and a single-speed bike will provide them with a simpler, easier ride.
 If they intend to hit the trails or go on longer rides with changes in elevation, gears will make for a more enjoyable time.

 Hand or Coaster BrakesThere are two types of brakes on kids bikes, coaster and hand brakes.
 Coaster brakes are activated when the rider pedals backward and found only on single-speed bikes.
-Children under the age of 5 may lack the hand strength and finger dexterity to safely work hand brakes and may want to start on a bike with pedal brakes.
+Children under the age of 5 may lack the strength and dexterity to safely work hand brakes and may want to start on a bike with pedal brakes.
 Hand brakes come on some of the larger single-speeds and all of the geared bikes.
 If you select a bike with hand brakes, make sure your child can reach them easily and is well-versed on how and when to use them.
-All kid’s bikes sold at Bicycle Sport Shop have brakes with adjustable reach for smaller hands to ensure easy braking for your child, and we’ll make sure they are dialed-in properly before you leave the store.

 Training Wheels Training wheels may be added to most single speed pedal bikes, but the current trend for teaching young riders is to place them on a balance bike.
-If they’re bigger/older than kids that fall into balance bike territory, you may want to add training wheels to help them with balance.
+If they're too large for a balance bike, you may want to add training wheels to help them with balance.

 Off-road FeaturesGoing to take these bikes off-road?
 You may want knobby tires to handle the rough terrain.
 You can also find bikes with front suspension and disc brakes for kids that are ready to rip through the Texas trails with confidence.

-BMX bikes are designed much differently than traditional kid’s bikes.
-Although BMX bikes come with 16”-24” wheels, they’re designed with the specific purpose of either racing within a closed track or riding in a course laid out with jumps and ramps that allow for sweet airtime.
+BMX bikes are designed much differently than traditional kid’s bikes with the specific purpose to race a closed track or ride in a course laid out with jumps and ramps that allow for sweet airtime.
 They can be lightweight aluminum for racing, or heavy-duty steel intended to be more durable for freestyle riding.
 BMX bikes fit slightly larger and kids should have more experience riding bikes before graduating into one.
-They also come without coaster brakes so your child will have to have the hand strength to use hand brakes.
 If your child isn’t interested in racing BMX or riding the local skate park, they will more than likely enjoy riding a traditional children’s bike.